mainmatter/mainmatter.com/src/appearances/2023-04-20-sending-emails-from-the-edge.md

 channel: rustmunich-2-2023
 ---

-It is possible to write Edge functions in Rust.
-Marco Otte-Witte explained how and discussed the role of WASM in the process in his talk at the Rust Munich Meetup.
+Marco Otte-Witte explained how to run Rust code on edge functions in his talk at the Rust Munich Meetup.
+He showed how Rust, compiled to WASM, running on Cloudflare Workers handles submissions of [Mainmatter's contact form](/contact).